gottacatchenall/ColoradoBumblebees/manuscript/main.typ

 A large amount of research into the effects of climate change on pollinator interactions has focused on phenology @Ogilvie2017IntBee, as shifts in flowering and hatching times caused by warm temperatures move earlier and earlier in the season.
 Yet this is not the only factor that will govern changes in plant-pollinator systems in the future—--in particular, the spatial distribution of where particular plant and pollinator species can feasibly live is changing, from small (habitat fragmentation) to large (range shift) spatial scales because of climatic niche shifts.
 Mountainous ecosystems face a unique threat in this respect.
 Elevational gradients in niche conditions are being pressured toward higher eleveations as average temperatures increase @Hoiss2015IntEff @Richman2020AsyRan.
 As these species’ ranges shift, these networks are becoming “rewired”, where some interactions are lost (as the participating species cease to coexist in the future) and others are gained among species as they start to co-exist for the first time.

-Species interactions intrinsically vary in space and time @Poisot2015SpeWhy —–- in addition to systematic phenological shifts, there is intrinsic year-to-year variation in the structure of empirical pollination networks @Alarcon2008YeaVar ---so we need a spatiotemporally explicit approach to understand interaction networks and how they are changing @Strydom2021RoaPre.
+Species interactions intrinsically vary in space and time @Poisot2015SpeWhy --- in addition to systematic phenological shifts, there is intrinsic year-to-year variation in the structure of empirical pollination networks @Alarcon2008YeaVar --- so we need a spatiotemporally explicit approach to understand interaction networks and how they are changing @Strydom2021RoaPre.
 Going further, forecasting the rewiring of networks as their species shift under different climate projections (and understanding how this rewiring affects ecosystem functioning, persistence, and the services ecosystems provide to people) is crucial to conservation strategies designed for uncertain climate futures.
 Still, spatially explicit predictions of network structure remain rare because thorough spatial coverage of network composition and structure is very labor intensive.
 However, spatial network predictions can be made by combining a regional metaweb (all possible interactions across the regional species pool) and using species distribution models to predict host composition across space @Dansereau2024SpatiallyExplicit.

 Here, we follow this approach using interaction data from *XX* bumble bee (_Bombus spp._) and *XXX* angiosperm species from the Southern Rocky Mountains of Colorado to project how this network of 175 species will become “rewired” as each species’ environmental niche shifts over the coming century.
-We use this to (1) produce spatiotemporally explicit predictions of the bumblebee/wildflower pollination network across the southern Rocky Mountains and (2) project how much the ranges of each bee and plant involved in each interaction will overlap in the future under different climate scenarios.
+We use this to (1) produce spatiotemporally explicit predictions of the bumblebee/wildflower pollination network across the southern Rocky Mountains and (2) project how much the ranges of each bee and plant involved in each interaction will overlap in the future under different climate scenarios. #note("michael", "1-2 sentences summarizing results").
 We hope these projections of rewiring can guide future research and monitoring to understand how the interactions expected to have the most extreme change will impact ecosystem functioning and services.

 = Methods

-*CONCEPT FIG HERE*
+#figure(
+  image("../plots/concept.svg"),
+  caption: [Concept figure depicting the methodology used to quantify the spatial rewiring of the plant-pollinator network.]
+) <concept>

 == Data